 Never Invalidate Yourself

 While not part of the wave technique, this part is equally important.
 Stop invalidating yourself.
 Your pain is real, your pain is valid, your life is valid and your feelings matter.
+Depression might try to tell you otherwise but you need to fight against it.

 As I discussed in the wave technique you have to feel your pain when it comes up.
 Just because we’re trying to change doesn’t mean that you suddenly no longer feel any which way.